jatj/sdn_onos/INSTALL.md

 ## Access Onos UI

 After running the container the Onos UI should be accessible through the following url http://localhost:8181/onos/ui from mininet.
-We can check this by running `wget -O - http://localhost:8181/onos/ui > /dev/null`, you should see something like:
+We can check that ONOS is running and that the UI is accessible by running `wget -O - http://localhost:8181/onos/ui > /dev/null`, you should see something like:

 ![Onos successful request](./res/onos_request.png)